Dynamic Diffusion Schr\"odinger Bridge in Astrophysical Observational Inversions: Diffusion Schrödinger bridge for astrophysical observational inversion

 where $\sigma^2_t:=\int^t_0\beta_\tau d\tau$ and $\bar{\sigma}^2_t:=\int_t^1\beta_\tau d\tau$ denote accumulated variances.
 This forms the base design of our proposed \emph{Astro-DSB}.
 However, we observe that this baseline framework alone is insufficient for accurately predicting true physical distributions from constrained observational inputs.

-\paragraph{M1: Noise perturbation alignment between ML and observables.} Following conventional image translation~\citep{liu20232i2sb} and other physical tasks such as field reconstruction~\citep{liphysics} that take a clean data input $\mathbf{y}$, we note that explicitly modeling the noise perturbation term $\epsilon$ in observables $\mathbf{y}$ in Eq.~\ref{eq:5} offers a simple yet critical alignment to physical assumptions in observational prediction scenarios described in Eq.~\ref{eq:0}.
+\paragraph{M1: Noise perturbation alignment between ML and observables.} Compared to conventional image translation~\citep{liu20232i2sb} and other physical tasks such as field reconstruction~\citep{liphysics} that take a clean data input $\mathbf{y}$, we note that explicitly modeling the noise perturbation term $\epsilon$ in observables $\mathbf{y}$ in Eq.~\ref{eq:5} offers a simple yet critical alignment to physical assumptions in observational prediction scenarios described in Eq.~\ref{eq:0}.
 In this work, we assume that the noise introduced from the observation process follows a weighted Gaussian, denoted as $\epsilon \sim \lambda \mathcal{N}(0,I)$.
 Following statistical conventions in astrophysical studies, we set $\lambda = 0.1$ throughout the experiments.
 This modification ensures that our \emph{Astro-DSB} framework respects the uncertainty structure of constrained observables, refining the targeted conditional posterior distribution to be $p(\mathbf{x}_1|\mathbf{y}-\varepsilon)$.

-\paragraph{M2: Observable enhancement within DSB model.} We enhance the learning process by incorporating the clean observable input $\mathbf{y}$ as an additional intermediate condition at each time step $t$.
-This modification to the vanilla I$^2$SB framework facilitates the learning of the score function $\epsilon_{\theta,t}$ implemented through the U-Net architecture~\citep{ronneberger2015unet} by consistently ``reminding'' the model of the observational constraint throughout the trajectory.
-Empirically, we find this design is critical for achieving robust prediction performance within the DSB framework and helps obtain both lower loss values and a faster convergence speed.
+\paragraph{M2: Observable enhancement within DSB model.} Compared to the vanilla I$^2$SB framework, we further propose to enhance the learning process by incorporating the clean observable input $\mathbf{y}$ as an additional intermediate condition at each time step $t$.
+This modification aims to facilitate the learning of the score function $\epsilon_{\theta,t}$, implemented through U-Net architecture~\citep{ronneberger2015unet}, by consistently ``reminding'' the model of the observational constraint throughout the trajectory.
+Empirically, we find this design critical for achieving robust prediction performance within the DSB framework and helps simultaneously obtain lower loss values with a faster convergence speed.

 \paragraph{Patch-based training and aggregated scalable sampling.} Following the methodological designs described above, we train the proposed \emph{Astro-DSB} using the reparameterized objective function: